CYHSM/chess-surprise-analysis/README.md

 Analysing these games with an engine (usually) reveals the genius behind these moves and the advantage this move offers, but from the engine's perspective this move was not *surprising* at all.

 This repository implements a Surprise Analysis of Chess Games.
 The key concept is to compare the evaluations of a chess engine in low depths with the evaluation at high depths, with the idea that a low depth engine may represent a naive observer of the game.
-It uses the super-strong open-source engine [Stockfish](https://stockfishchess.org/) and the awesome [python-chess library](https://github.com/niklasf/python-chess).
+It uses the open-source engine [Stockfish](https://stockfishchess.org/) in combination with the [python-chess library](https://github.com/niklasf/python-chess).

 ## Example Usage
 ```python